-The Board may grant recognition for programmes meeting the S-5A/B or S-8A/B Standards of Competence.
-The Board may also grant recognition for schemes, which follow the guidelines described hereafter, and referring in their review assessment process to the S-5A/B and/or S-8A/B Standards of Competence.
+The Board may grant recognition for programmes (and subjects for S-5A/B) meeting the S-5A/B or S-8A/B Standards of Competence.
+The Board may also grant recognition for schemes, that follow the guidelines described hereafter, and referring in their review assessment process to the S-5A/B and/or S-8A/B Standards of Competence.